sergio-ivanuzzo/optcmd/README.md

     c) `'command'` run command as simple vim command

 `Index` option use as shortcut for confirm() (`:help confirm()` for more details).
-This option can bi omitted (so, as shortcut will be used first letter of command or label)
+This option can be omitted (so, as shortcut will be used first letter of command or label)

 `Label` option use for output as confirm() choice.
 Can be omitted.